 What happens when technology tools, designed for social welfare, are developed without co-design from the social service providers and the ‘beneficiaries’ that will use them?
 Let’s look at an example Virginia Eubanks highlights in her book Automating Inequality.
 Despite best attempts to build a peer-reviewed, evidenced-based intervention, we still witness collateral damage from technology intervention in social systems, and the people served therein.

 One of the case studies included in Automating Inequality focuses on the coordinated entry system for housing opportunity in Los Angeles.
-This policy approach has gained increasing national popularity in recent years, known colloquially as “the Match.com of homeless services”.
+This policy approach has gained increasing national popularity in recent years, known colloquially as “the Match.com of homeless services”.9 In a nutshell, a coordinated entry program is a systematic approach designed to connect those experiencing homelessness with the limited available housing stock in the city.
+Given the obvious supply and demand problem, the approach uses a survey tool, VI-SPDAT (Vulnerability Index-Service Prioritization Decision Assistance Tool) to identify the most vulnerable people in need of housing and assign a priority score for housing.10

 So how did this go astray?
 As Eubanks so accurately observed, homelessness is not a simple person-to-home solution.
 The causes (like the solutions) of homelessness are as complex as those experiencing them.
 Since we can’t program into a machine all the reasons and feelings and actions that rendered people homeless, we create shortcuts: we design surveys and predictive analytics that give us a sense of objectivity and a facade of equity.